LukeDowell/tarkov-inventory-tracker/README.md

 others do.
 My first thought is that this is actually anti-crawler behavior to help protect their bandwidth, which would maybe be a little annoying but not that bad.
 I can just use a headless browser to gather the image URLs and then still just pass them to Crawler if I wish.

+Okay turns out it was nothing, seemingly randomly the web page uses `data-src` to hold the real URL.
+The scraper works!
+I think all helmets have been downloaded.
+Next up I'm going to write some helmet-scanning code to see if I can detect equipment changes.
+I'm guessing this will be pretty chunky and lead in to pulling out the `screenshot-desktop` code.